A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Experiments

 \section{Experiments}

-To validate that both the algorithmic and empirical mappings project to a subspace which is relevant to teleoperation, we asked nine novice users to complete manipulation tasks using both our mappings, and two state-of-the-art mappings as baselines.
-Four of the novices performed pick and place experiments with a Schunk SDH hand, and five of them performed in-hand manipulation tasks with a two fingered gripper.
+To validate that both the algorithmic and empirical mappings project to a subspace which is relevant to teleoperation, we asked \remindtext{2-4}{ten novice} users to complete manipulation tasks using both our mappings, and two baseline state-of-the-art mappings. \remindtext{2-4}{Five of the novices performed pick and place experiments with a Schunk SDH hand, and five performed in-hand manipulation tasks with a two fingered gripper.}

-For both the pick and place and the in-hand manipulation experiments, subjects were presented with the objects in the same order, and completed objects with one control before moving on to another control.
-We randomized the order in which the subjects used the controls.
-We also did not tell subjects how each of the control methods worked, but gave them two minutes to play with the hand when they were introduced to a new control method.
+For both experiments, subjects were presented with the objects in the same order, and completed objects with one control before moving on to another control. \remindtext{3-2}{We randomized the order in which the subjects used the controls.} We did not tell subjects how the control methods worked, but gave them two minutes to play with the hand when they were introduced to a new control.
 The subjects gave their informed consent and the study was approved by the Columbia University IRB.

-Below, we describe the mappings used in both experiments and the experiments themselves.
+Below, we describe our mappings and our experiments.